 Scroll down to watch the video of the project launch webinar.

 Women’s Leadership through Virtual Exchange: Youth Sharing Digital Stories (WLVE)

 This initiative engages 100 undergraduate and graduate students from Hassan II University Casablanca with 100 undergraduate students from Kennesaw State University in a unique cross-cultural virtual exchange experience focused on better understanding women’s leadership through research, analysis, and digital storytelling.
 The virtual classroom-based project will collect biographical stories of successful women leaders in both countries written by the students and publish them online on Bokeh Focus.

 The project provides participating students with a better understanding of the challenges and obstacles that exist towards increasing women’s rights and leadership roles in society.
 Students not only gain a learning experience around the topic of women’s leadership, but they also advance their abilities to work in international and intercultural contexts as they develop the intercultural competency needed in today’s global society.

 Students who successfully complete the project will receive a Certificate of Completion from the United Nations Institute for Training and Research (UNITAR) CIFAL Atlanta Office in recognition of their effective international collaboration, intercultural competence, teamwork, and problem-solving skills on issues such as achieving gender equality that are directly related to the UN Sustainable Development Goals.

-Watch this page for initiative updates & links to students’ collaborative projects.
+Watch this page for initiative updates.

 The Project Launch Webinar Video